alimaye2002/BasicCMPChecker/README.md

 **Register and sign in:** Securely get right of entry to your account by signing in with your credentials.
 New customers can sign in and create an account to begin constructing their stock portfolio.

-**Headlines:** Live knowledgeable with the modern-day financial news and market developments through curated headlines.
+**Headlines:** Stay updated with the modern-day financial news and market developments through curated headlines.
 Get precious insights and make knowledgeable investment selections.

 ## Screens